Honey Mustard Glazed Ham

 Instructions

-Remove the ham from the oven, and remove the foil.
-Baste the ham with the liquid, then remove the rack from the roasting pan to a platter (it will drip) and set aside.
+Begin to glaze an hour before the ham is done, so subtract an hour from the total cooking time, so you’ll know at what point to add the first glazing.
+At that point, remove the ham from the oven and remove the foil.
+Baste the ham with the liquid, then remove the rack and ham from the roasting pan to a platter (it will drip) and set aside.

 Remove all the whole cloves from the remaining liquid in the pan.
-Pour the remaining liquid into a pot, along with the honey, Dijon mustard, Worcestershire sauce, and brown sugar.
+Pour the remaining liquid into a saucepan and add the honey, Dijon mustard, Worcestershire sauce, and brown sugar.
 Whisk to combine.

 Notes